jokob-sk/NetAlertX/docs/README.md

 1. Check that your changes are backward compatible with existing installations and with a blank setup.
 2. Existing features should always be preserved.
 3. Keep the PR small, on-topic and don't change code that is not necessary for the PR to work
-4. New features code should ideally be re-usable for different purposes, not be for a very narrow use-case.
+4. New features code should ideally be re-usable for different purposes, not for a very narrow use case.
 5. New functionality should ideally be implemented via the Plugins system, if possible.

 Suggested test cases: